izderadicka/audioserve/README.md

 ### Other platforms

-Theoretically audioserve can work on Windows and MacOS (probably with few changes in code), but I never tried to build it there.
+Theoretically audioserve can work on Windows and MacOS (probably with few changes in the code), but I never tried to build it there.
 Any help in this area is welcomed.

 ### Compiling without default features or with non-default features